Program Information and Requirements

 - Faculty stipend, or faculty salary applied as cost share, may not exceed $13,860 (equivalent to $11,000 + 26% overhead)

 Awards are made for one year.
 Students pursuing an M.S. degree will receive one year of support from DAGSI.
 M.S. awards are ineligible for renewal.
 Students pursuing a Ph.D. degree also receive one year of support but may apply for renewal up to two times for a total of three years' support.
 A renewal request must be submitted by the published deadline for a second or third year of funding.
 The final decision on renewals is based on feedback from AFRL, satisfactory academic achievement, research progress, and available funding.
 The cost share requirement remains in place for all renewals.
-For both M.S. and Ph.D. fellowships, no-cost extensions are available upon request, and rebudgeting of line allocations will be considered.
+Note: any Ph.D. project team receiving cost share funding via the Cooperative Agreement for the first year is responsible for either renewing or replacing that support when applying for project renewal.
+Both M.S. and Ph.D. fellowships are eligible for no-cost extensions upon request, and rebudgeting of line allocations will be considered.

 Tax Questions: All questions concerning taxes should be directed to the Internal Revenue Service.
 Refer to IRS Publication 520, "Scholarships and Fellowships", and Publication 508, "Tax Benefits for Work-Related Education," for further information.
 Both publications can be accessed at www.irs.gov/formspubs/